CiscoTestAutomation/genietelemetry/docs/plugins.rst

 Creating Plugins
 ----------------

-To create a plugin, simply subclass ``genietelemetry.plugins.bases.BasePlugin`` class and define the stages where your plugin needs to run.
+To create a plugin, simply subclass ``genie.telemetry.plugin.BasePlugin`` class and define the stages where your plugin needs to run.

 .. code-block:: python